orkes-io/docs/docs/access-control-and-security/users-and-groups.md

 To ensure secure access to the Conductor server in a remote environment, it is critical to establish a system that enables access to the server.
 With Conductor’s Users & Groups functionality, an admin can easily create and manage users & groups in the Conductor server.

 :::note
-This feature is available only to the Admins of an Orkes Conductor instance.
+This feature is available only to the Admins of the Orkes Conductor clusters.
 :::

 ## Users​​